FRCTavares/University/Systems_Programming/Project/Missing_STUFF.md

 - [X] The scoreboard window is present, and it adds a player everytime it joins.
 - [X] The zap function is properly implemented it is activated when ' ' is pressed by the client and the server keeps a timer to only allow that message again in 3 seconds.
 All the aliens in the path of the zap are destroyed and 1 point is awarded for each alien to the client.
 If there is any astronaut on the path of the laser the astronaut is stunned for 10 seconds (I THINK)
 - [x] Aliens no longer overlap.
+- [X] I need to review the entire code, to see if the logic makes sense.
+There may be unecessary stuff that was not removed by me.